If you're thinking of selling your RV, you're probably wondering what the private party RV value is.

 What Is RV NADA, Anyway?

-Similar to the Kelly Blue Book, the National Automobile Dealer's Association has been around for almost a century.
+Like the Kelly Blue Book, the National Automobile Dealer's Association has been around for almost a century.

 There are several factors NADA uses that will determine the price of your RV.
 Namely: